uptudev/forestry/README.md

 Installation is reliant on CMake and a C compiler at the bare minimum.
 We recommend that you have a Unix-like system with GNU Make as well to make full use of the automated build script.

+### Linux/BSD/*NIX

-This library can be installed bu cloning the repository, then running the build script.
-The build script will create a `build` directory and compile the library and test program.
+This library can be installed by cloning the repository, then running the build script.
+The build script will create a `build` directory and compile the libraries and test program.

 ```bash
 # Clone the 'c' branch of the repository (the default Rust branch is 'main')